 Though modernity has begun to chip away at their seclusion, Brazil's massive size and underdevelopment ensures that its arrival is slow.
 Still, between communication and migration, one of the world's fundamental mysteries is under serious threat.

 Not all Marranos want to be Jewish per se; in fact, Novinsky thinks a majority will continue living "a double life."
 Still, filmmaker Eiger remembers what happened when she and Valente first dug into the Jewish roots of their country.

 "Something emerged that we weren't prepared for," Eiger says, "and that was that the Marranos wanted to be recognized as Jews."

-IT IS NOW believed that Brazil has the world's largest concentration of Marranos, estimated to be a hundred thousand or more.
+IT IS NOW believed that Brazil has the world's largest concentration of Marranos, estimated to be 100,000 or more.
 Amitai's arrival as emissary marked a historical acknowledgment of their presence, and represented a prong in the overall strategy of Shavei Israel honed among Marranos in Spain and Portugal.

-"The rabbi serves the local Jewish community and then uses that as a base from which to do outreach work with bnei anousim," explains Freund.
+"The rabbi serves the local Jewish community and then uses that as a base from which to do outreach work," explains Freund.

 "When I got here, all I knew was the Carnival," he jokes.

-The rare moment of flippancy belies the seriousness with which Amitai has taken his role in the community.
+The rare moment of flippancy belies the seriousness with which Amitai has taken his role.
 Juggling roles as rabbi to a shrinking Jewish community, emissary to long-remote Marranos and teacher at the struggling Jewish school can make life hectic.
-Our conversations often take place as he races to fulfill one responsibility or another, be it inspecting the new kosher bakery he established at the school or setting up for the Shabbat services.
+Our conversations often take place as he races to fulfill one responsibility or another, be it inspecting the new kosher bakery he established at the school or setting up for Shabbat services.

 His support of a formal Marrano "return" to Judaism, should they wish to undertake one, is firm.